mmoonly/DevOpsDiploma/README.md

 - `ansible/`: Ansible playbooks, roles, and inventory for infrastructure automation.
 - `src/`: Source code of the Java application.
 - `ci/`: Jenkinsfile for CI/CD pipeline.
-- `monitoring/`: Prometheus and Grafana configurations.
+- `monitoring/`: Prometheus, Grafana and Alertmanager configurations.
 - `logging/`: ELK stack configurations for logging.
 - `docs/`: Documentation for setup, build, and deployment.